 So rather than saying ‘no’, it has really helped (most of the time) to say ‘yes, but not yet’.
 And then write down their wish with them and put it in the jar.

 The jar was intended to capture things that used to be normal activities that have not been possible over the last few weeks.
 Like going to the mall for ice cream, walking in the forest, or having a picnic in the park.
-And not forgetting, returning to school – which is becoming a higher and higher priority the longer they have their
+And not forgetting, returning to school – which is becoming a higher and higher priority the longer they have their day-drinkingparents for teachers.

 However, some of the wishes may not entirely conform with our guidelines about these being day-to-day activities we were doing prior to lockdown.
 Our eldest, for example, has told us that one of the wishes that she has written down is to go on holiday to Zambia and South Africa.
 That was definitely not part of our day-to-day activities prior to lockdown.